sukrucnCbc/Get_Raffle_Bot/readme.md

 ## Otomatik Güncelleme (Opsiyonel):
 - Program, belirli aralıklarla sohbeti kontrol ederek yeni katılımcıları izleyebilir.
 Bu sayede, çekilişe katılmak isteyen herkesin fırsat eşitliği sağlanır.

-Bu çekiliş botu, kullanıcı dostu bir arayüzle çekilişlerin otomatik ve adil bir şekilde yapılmasını sağlar.
-Programın özelleştirilebilir yapısı, kullanıcılara çeşitli seçenekler sunarak çekiliş deneyimini kişiselleştirmelerine olanak tanır.

 ## EN
 This Python program is designed for automated participation and winner selection in web-based raffles using the Selenium and BeautifulSoup4 libraries.
 The bot monitors participants in the chat section of a user-specified YouTube live stream, detects messages containing specific keywords or expressions, and gathers these participants in a set.

 ## Usage of Selenium and BeautifulSoup4:
-- The web browser is automatically launched using Selenium.
+- The web browser is automatically launched using 'Selenium'.
-- The BeautifulSoup4 library is employed to parse HTML content.
+- The 'BeautifulSoup4' library is employed to parse HTML content.

 ## Message Filtering:
 - Users can specify a keyword or expression to identify participants in the raffle.